 This is such a bewildering time.
 And if it’s disconcerting and worrying for us, then it must be quite frightening for our children.
 Naturally it’s our job to limit their exposure to overwhelming information, yet it’s also necessary to be honest with them because this is part of our lives now.
-With that in mind, I wanted to focus on our children’s wellbeing today with some mindfulness activities for kids.
+With that in mind, I wanted to focus on our children’s wellbeing today with mindfulness activities for children, one favourite being meditation stories for kids.

 How Can Mindfulness Benefit Our Children?